movinalot/dcloud-cisco-hyperflex-veeam-integration/README.md

 Veeam software can be downloaded for free from https://www.veeam.com/downloads.html.
 For this lab, Veeam Availability Suite, which includes Veeam Backup & Replication and Veeam ONE, has been downloaded

 ## Lab Scenarios with Veeam PowerShell Extension
-The [Cisco® HyperFlex 4.0 with Veeam Integration v1 lab](https://dcloud2-rtp.cisco.com/content/demo/630524?returnPathTitleKey=content-view) is designed to take the lab user through the following scenarios
+The **Cisco HyperFlex 4.0 with Veeam Availability Suite Lab v1** is designed to take the lab user through the following scenarios

 - Scenario 1.
 Install Veeam Backup & Replication
 - Scenario 2.
 Add Cisco HyperFlex Storage to Veeam Backup & Replication